JosephCatrambone/RustML/README.md

-# RustML
+# Rust Autodiff
-An experimental Rust+OpenCL graph library for machine learning.
+An forward-mode automatic differentiation library using dual numbers.